 “We scored the lines first — 6½ miles of them, I added them up — with a carbide cutting tool.
 It took us four-and-a-half 10-hour days,” he says.
 “It was not fun at all.”

 But the painstaking task produced fine joint lines, “like you’d expect to see on a basketball court,” Bell says.
 Scoring the lines created a much more realistic hardwood look than taping the floor with ¼ inch tape or saw cutting it, he adds.

-The floor was then colored with Sand Kolour Dye from Surface Koatings, which appears darker where the floor is scored.
+They then colored the floor with Sand Kolour Dye from Surface Koatings.
+These colors appear darker where the floor is scored.
 Bell and his crew taped off areas and applied a black polyaspartic from SurfKoat to form the free-throw and out-of-bound lanes.
-The entire floor was then covered with SurfKoat’s 100 percent clear epoxy and top-coated with a high-wear urethane from RCS Contractor Supply.
+They then covered the entire floor with SurfKoat’s 100 percent clear epoxy.
+After that, the crew top-coated it with a high-wear urethane from RCS Contractor Supply.

 It took his crew four weeks to finish the biggest overlay job they’d ever done.
 “Every time we walked in,” Bell says, “there was 10,000 square feet of something to do.”